7.2 Openness and transparency

 - Copies of the annual return to the FCA(AR30) for the at least the previous three years, or an up-to-date completed copy of the finance summary template produced by the Community Shares Unit for share offers awarded the Community Shares Standard Mark

-- An up-to-date list of the officers of the society and its management committee members, including details of how to contact them
+- An up-to-date list of the officers of the society and its directors, including details of how to contact them

 - An up-to-date copy of the society’s rules